 The language of instruction of the course is English.

-In order to be admitted to the pre-master Architecture & Technology, you must send us your CV, your motivation letter and your portfolio.
+In order to be admitted to the pre-master Architecture & Technology, you must send us your CV, your motivation letter, your portfolio, your diplomas and your grades.
 Based on this, we will assess whether you are suited to the course.

 In your motivation letter, you will clearly indicate why you want to follow the pre-master Architecture & Technology.
 What is the goal you want to achieve with this pre-master?